 Oregon Opportunity Grant

-The Oregon Opportunity Grants is a state and federally funded need-based grant available from the Oregon Student Access Commission (OSAC).
+The Oregon Opportunity Grants is a state and federally funded need-based grant available from Oregon's Office of Student Access and Completion (OSAC).
 This grant is available to Oregon-resident undergraduates who are enrolled half-time or greater and who meet other eligibility requirements.
 Eligible students may receive the Opportunity Grant program during Fall, Winter and Spring quarters (not available in Summer) and for no more than the equivalent of 4 years, (12 quarters or 8 semesters) of full-time enrollment.
 For students who are enrolled less than full-time, remaining eligibility will be prorated, based on enrollment status.

 Opportunity Grants are awarded first-come, first-served, according to application date until funds are depleted.
 We encourage all applicants to submit their FAFSAs as close to January 1st as possible to be considered for this grant.
 However, simply filing a FAFSA by the deadline does not guarantee an applicant will receive an award.